 The Noosa River, and it’s many and varied winding tributaries, offer a fabulous chance to try kayaking and paddle boarding.

-Kayaking in the Noosa Everglades offers families a chance to slowly explore the myriad beautiful waterways and picturesque settings that the area has for careful nature observers.
+As well as kayaking and paddle-boarding on the Noosa River, you can also head 40 minutes north to kayak in the Noosa Everglades The everglades are only one of two everglades in the world and offer families a chance to slowly explore the myriad beautiful waterways and picturesque settings that the area has for careful nature observers.

-Point your kayak in the direction of calm waters, pack a camera and supplies and head out for a day’s peaceful exercise.
+Located about 40 minutes from Noosa Heads you can point your kayak in the direction of calm waters, pack a camera and supplies and head out for a day’s peaceful exercise.
 It’s a 60km long river system and is protected by the adjacent national park.
 It’s one of only two types of like systems in the world (the other one is in Floria).
-Our friends at Queensland Blog love this area too!

 You can bring your own equipment or hire paddle boards and kayaks from any of a number of local industries.
 Support small Noosa businesses!